prisam1/ai_chatbot/README.md

 Project Name: AI Landing Page Generator (Chatbot)
 Overview:
 A full-stack AI-powered chatbot application designed to facilitate interactive conversations between users and an artificial intelligence model.
 It provides secure user authentication, stores conversation history, and is built for scalability and performance.
+And to generate (landing page) HTML pages as per user requirement.

 ## 🚀 Features